rawiriblundell/sh_libpath/README.md

 This project proposes adding a library ecosystem to shell scripts.

-`init.sh` bootstraps a couple of environment vars:
+`init.sh` bootstraps a few environment vars, most importantly:

 * `SH_LIBPATH` - this is a colon seperated list of library paths, just like `PATH`
 * `SH_LIBS_LOADED` - a colon separated list of libraries that are already loaded.
-This is used as one method to attempt multiple reloadings of the same library code
+This is used as one method to prevent attempts at multiple loadings of the same library code

 The proposed library structure caters for both monolithic libraries e.g.